ovska/FlameCsv/docs/docs/configuration.md

 > [!TIP]
 > Due to the rarity of this non-standard format, SIMD accelerated parsing is not supported when using an escape character.

+> [!WARNING]
+> For performance reasons, all the dialect characters must be ASCII (value 127 or lower).
+A runtime exception is thrown if the configured dialect contains non-ASCII characters.

 ### Additional info

 Internally, FlameCsv uses the @"FlameCsv.CsvDialect`1" struct to handle the configured dialect.
 It is constructed from the options when they are used (this makes the options immutable), and contains the configured values and other things related to parsing, such as @"System.Buffers.SearchValues`1" used internally in parsing.
-The @"FlameCsv.CsvDialect`1.IsAscii?displayProperty=nameWithType" property can be used to ensure that SIMD-accelerated parsing is used.

 ```cs
 CsvOptions<byte> options = new()